jnsmalm/gameplay/docs/game-loop/readme.md

 ```

 When drawing the objects in your game, set `draw()`.
 When `draw()` is called
-the default render target has been cleared using the color set using `clearColor`
+the default render target has been cleared using the color set by `clearColor`
-when initlaizing `Game`.
+when initializing `Game`.

 ```javascript
 $.Game.draw = () => {